mapattacker/cheatsheets/README.md

 # cheatsheets
 Its tough remembering all the codes one wrote, especially if one have not use it for awhile.
-This is a collection of cheat codes I compiled to assist in compiling faster scripts.
+This is a collection of cheat codes I compiled to assist in generate faster scripts.
 They are updated whenever I encounter any lines of code which I forsee to be used again in the future.

   * __CSS__: Cascading Style Sheet cheatsheet `cascading.css`
   * __Command Line__: Bash & Command Line `cmd.md`
   * __Git__: Git & GitHub/GitLab `git.md`